lzlabs/pg_statement_rollback/README.md

 then you will have to use `ROLLBACK TO SAVEPOINT my_new_sp_name;`.

+This parameter can only be set by a superuser.

 - *pg_statement_rollback.enable_writeonly*

 By default the extension do not issue automatic savepoints after SELECT